-Most people in your audience are not concerned with ‘how the sausage is made’, as they say - at least not in a marketing video.
+Your audience is largely unconcerned with ‘how the sausage is made’, as they say – at least they don’t want to hear it in a marketing video.

 You only have so much time, so use it to tell your audience what’s in it for them and why they should care.